 West of Geeveston is the Tahune Forest Reserve and the popular Tahune Airwalk.
 Here you can walk amongst the treetops past rare species, some found only in Tasmania.
 The walkway rises up to 48 metres above the ground and extends for around half a kilometre over the Tahune State Forest and Picton River.

 Geeveston has bed and breakfast, lodge and backpacker accommodation.

-Geeveston is a one-hour drive (60 km) south of Hobart.
+Geeveston is a 1-hr drive (60 km) south of Hobart.

 - Bushwalk to the summit of Hartz Peak in the Hartz Mountains National Park and see the south-west wilderness in all its beauty